IGNF/las-digital-models/README.md

 bash docker/build.sh
 ```

-- Run preprocessing on one tile by editing and running `docker_gf.sh`
+- Run preprocessing on one tile by editing and running `docker/run_filter.sh`
-- Run interpolation on one tile by editing and running `docker_ip.sh`
+- Run interpolation on one tile by editing and running `docker/run_ip.sh`

 To run on a whole folder, use gpao to manage the process with http://gitlab.forge-idi.ign.fr/Lidar/ProduitDeriveLidarGpao (work in progress as of january 2023)